oddluck/limnoria-plugins/README.md

 This plugin will be a feature packed trivia script for [Supybot][] in the future.
 Developers will need to refer to [TriviaTime][] for more information.
-This plugin has been started but is not finished.
-For developers use only.
-Not ready for use.
+This plugin has been started and it almost ready.
+For developers user only.

 # Plans
 ## Main Priority